palominolabs/benchpress/README.md

     curl -X PUT -H "Content-Type: application/json" -d @test-jobs/hbase.json http://controller:7000/job

-The controller will return a simple HTML page listing the active jobs if you GET /job.
+The controller will return a simple HTML page listing the active jobs if you `GET` `/job`.

 # Flow of Execution